sutta » sn » sn12 » Saṁyutta Nikāya 12.60

 Upādāniyesu, ānanda, dhammesu assādānupassino viharato taṇhā pavaḍḍhati.

-There are things that are prone to being grasped.
+There are things that fuel grasping.
 When you concentrate on the gratification provided by these things, your craving grows.

 Taṇhāpaccayā upādānaṁ;